-To review, update, and implement the St. Lucie Walk-Bike Network build upon previous bicycle/pedestrian/greenway planning efforts, and continue the ongoing planning and coordinating efforts which support the provision of bicycle, pedestrian, and greenway facilities.
+To review, update, and implement the St. Lucie Walk-Bike Network, build upon previous bicycle/pedestrian/greenway planning efforts, and continue the ongoing planning and coordinating efforts which support the provision of bicycle, pedestrian, and greenway facilities.

-The TPO continued to review and update the St. Lucie Walk-Bike Network and perform implementation. activities needed in support of its bicycle/pedestrian/greenway projects were identified for funding and considered for prioritization in the TPO's LOPP.
-TPO staff continued to coordinate with the local governments, the St. Lucie School District, FDOT, FDEP OGT, and the ECG Alliance regarding bicycle/pedestrian/greenway issues and the planning, prioritizing, funding, and implementation of bicycle/pedestrian/greenway facilities.
+The TPO continued to review and update the St. Lucie Walk-Bike Network and perform activities as needed in support of its implementation.
+Potential bicycle/pedestrian/greenway projects were identified for funding and considered for prioritization in the TPO's LOPP.
+TPO staff continued to coordinate with the local governments, the St. Lucie School District, FDOT, Florida Department of Environmental Protection Office of Greenways and Trails, and the East Coast Greenway Alliance regarding bicycle/pedestrian/greenway issues and the planning, prioritizing, funding, and implementation of bicycle/pedestrian/greenway facilities.
 Coordination of bicycle/pedestrian/greenway planning activities also occurred through the BPAC, TAC, and CAC.
-Programmed projects reviewed through the Electronic Review Comments (ERC) system were evaluated by the TPO based on bicycle and pedestrian-friendliness, and the use of effective signage in these projects were encouraged, as appropriate.
+Programmed projects reviewed through the Electronic Review Comments (ERC) system were evaluated by the TPO based on bicycle and pedestrian-friendliness.
 In addition, a Bicycle Rack Plan was developed to prioritize and install bicycle racks at locations throughout the St. Lucie TPO area.

 The TPO facilitated implementation of the Treasure Coast Loop Trail.
 Potential Treasure Coast Loop Trail projects were identified through these planning activities.
-The TPO also developed plans to address specific gaps or obstacles impeding the extension of the East Coast Greenway through the St. Lucie TPO area.
+The TPO also developed plans to address specific gaps or obstacles impeding the extension of the East Coast Greenway and the Florida SUN Trail through the St. Lucie TPO area.

 The TPO maintained and updated inventories of bicycle, pedestrian, and transit facilities within the MPA.
-GIS line files and segment attribute data associated with the inventories were captured, stored, analyzed, manipulated, managed, displayed, updated and shared.
+GIS line files and segment attribute data associated with the inventories were captured, analyzed, managed, and shared.
 The files were used in conjunction with web based applications compatible with smartphones, tablets, Wi-Fi, and interactive online mapping systems such as Google Maps and Google Earth.